 This chapter will give the reader the necessary theoretical background for the main subjects of this thesis: linear programming and the Cell Broadband Engine.
-We also give some notes on the pthreads API, how to represent sparse vectors, and a formula for the maximal speedup that can be obtained when parallelising a program.
+We also give some notes on a data set collection called netlib, on how to represent sparse vectors, and on a formula for the maximal speedup that can be obtained when parallelising a program.